floatinghotpot/cordova-admob-pro/docs/README.md

 - **success**, *function*, callback when success.
 - **error**, *function*, call back when fail.

 > Note: it will take some time to get Ad resource before it can be showed.
-You may buffer the Ad by calling **requestInterstitial**, and show it later.
+You may buffer the Ad by calling **prepareInterstitial**, and show it later.

 ## AdMob.isInterstitialReady() ##